Exhibitions

 This work consists of 100 sculpted giant human skulls, arranged by the artist to create an environment specific to each museum space.
 Since its debut in Melbourne, Australia, in 2017, subsequent configurations have each revealed a new side to the work and the presentation at the Mori Art Museum will be equally unique.
 The audience is confronted with the complexity of the skull’s physical form whilst their journey through the installation allows time to reflect on the skulls’ powerful presence.

 The skull as a subject matter has repeatedly appeared throughout Western art history alongside the Latin-derived concept of “Memento Mori”(A reminder of the inevitability of death).
 It also evokes medicine, anatomy, and archaeology, and is frequently used in contemporary popular culture, making it a universal motif.
-The title “Mass” has various meanings: things piled up like a mountain, large quantities or groups, and Christian Mass, among others.
+The title “Mass” has various meanings: things piled up like a mountain, large quantities or groups, and Catholic Christian Mass, among others.
 These skulls’ subtle variations differ in color tone and facial details, suggesting they represent a collection of individuals.
 However, there are no clues to reveal who they are, and they confront us as a collective group.

 “The human skull is a complex object.